 On the left side of the review overview, the amount of results (number of participants) and the amount of exercises included in the assignment is displayed.
 If you are an instructor of the course, you will see the button how_to_reg.
 If you only have a 'reviewer' role in the course, this button will not be visible.
 If you click on this button, you can assign reviewers to help distribute the workload.
 Alternatively assigning reviewers can be done from the settings Settings menu at the top.

-If you prefer to review based on group(s) or class(es), you can make use of the filters at the top of the page.
-If you begin reviewing when a filter is active, Ans will only show submissions of the participants included in the filtered group(s) and/or class(es).
-The blue progress bar shows how far the review progress is.
+At the top of the page, you can make use of the three filters.
+The 'Grading progress' filter allows you to filter result on 'All questions', 'Graded questions' or 'Ungraded questions'.
+If you prefer to review based on group(s) or class(es), you can use of these two filters.
+If you begin reviewing when a filter is active, Ans will only show submissions of the participants included in the filtered grading progress and group(s) and/or class(es).

 On the right side of the review overview, you will see the Review button and a dropdown menu.
 The dropdown menu allows you to choose how you would like to review the submissions of the participants.

-To view a submission of a participant as a whole, you can choose to review per participant by clicking the Review button.
-Keep in mind, If all submissions have been reviewed, the Review button will be greyed out.
+To view a submission of a participant as a whole, you can choose to review per result by clicking the Review button or Continue reviewing button.

 -